EMCI Completes CBTL Audit

 A Trusted Leader Since 1994

 Centrally located between Denver, Boulder and Ft.
-Collins, EMC Integrity, Inc. has been providing quality testing, EMC system design and mitigation services since 1994.
+Collins, EMC Integrity, Inc. has been serving the EMC community since 1994.
 In 2006, EMCI relocated to a new state-of-the-art, custom facility where we are able to offer full-compliance emissions and immunity test services under one roof.
 Choose EMC Integrity, Inc. for all your emissions and immunity testing needs.
 We offer:

 - A Cost-Effective Solution.
-Our two fully-accredited 10-meter chambers provide fast, accurate emissions testing, as well as an excellent environment for trouble-shooting emission problems.
+Our two fully-accredited 10-meter chambers provide fast, accurate emissions testing, as well as an excellent environment for clients to trouble-shoot their emission problems.

 - Advanced Testing Equipment.
 Our complete and accredited emissions and immunity lab performs all the necessary testing required for FCC, IC, CE, C-tick, VCCI, BSMI, MSIP, and MIC.

 - World-Wide Access.
-As a Nemko partner lab, EMCI can help clients obtain legitimate and legal product certification for nearly any country in the world.
+EMCI has passed out CBTL audit and are currently awaiting our CBTL certificate.
+Once we have received this, we will be able to perform CBTL testing for EMC for medical products to IEC 60601-1-2, 2nd, 3rd and 4th editions.
+Also, as a Nemko partner lab, EMCI can help clients obtain legitimate and legal product certification for nearly any country in the world.

 - Industry Know-How.
 The EMCI MIL-STD/Aerospace lab has been independently audited by several major corporations and is approved to test components which have been used in C-17 aircraft, the space shuttle, the international space station, and more.